The history of Japanese incense (kōdō) in Japan began approximately 1,400 years ago.

 A key historical figure of the Nara period is Jianzhen (Ganjin Wajō), a Chinese monk and envoy.
 He finally succeeded in traveling to Japan on his sixth attempt, though he lost his eyesight during the journey.
 He brought to Japan various things previously unknown, including ordination systems, architecture, and medicinal herbs.

 Among his records is a list that includes “medicines and fragrances.”
-It is said that by blending herbs and incense materials brought from the Tang dynasty, more effective medicines were created than by using individual ingredients.
+By blending herbs and incense materials brought from the Tang dynasty, more effective medicines were created than by using individual ingredients.
 This introduction of incense blending led to the use of combined incense for Buddhist rituals.

-During this time, incense also began to be used for practical purposes such as protection against evil, misfortune, and insects.
-Supporting this, the Shōsōin of Tōdaiji Temple in Nara, built during this period, houses the oldest known incense sachet (fragrant pouch) in Japan.
+During this time, incense also began to be used for practical purposes such as protection against evil and insects.
+Supporting this, the Shōsōin of Tōdaiji Temple in Nara houses the oldest known incense sachet (fragrant pouch) in Japan.

 Popular Incense in the Nara Period

-While incense was closely tied to Buddhism, during the Heian period it became more deeply integrated into aristocratic daily life.
-This era saw the development and popularization of kneaded incense in pill-like form, known as "nerikō."
+While incense was closely tied to Buddhism, during the Heian period it became deeply integrated into aristocratic daily life.
+This era saw the development and popularization of kneaded incense in pill-like form, known as nerikō.

 Nobles would blend their own fragrances, creating unique personal scents.
-They would use incense burners like “fukuro” to scent their clothing, surrounding themselves in fragrance.
-Scenting clothing was called “Kunoe-kō,” and scenting a room was called “Sora-daki.”
+They would scent clothing using incense burners like “fukuro,” and scent rooms in practices known as Kunoe-kō (for garments) and Sora-daki (for rooms).

-Among the aristocracy, a pastime called “Takimono-awase” became popular, where participants competed over the quality of their original incense blends.
-Through such pastimes, incense culture became increasingly refined, leading to the creation of the six traditional types of kneaded incense known today.
+Among the aristocracy, a pastime called Takimono-awase became popular, where participants competed over the quality of their original incense blends.
+Incense culture matured, leading to the six traditional types of kneaded incense known today.

 Popular Incense in the Heian Period

-Under the influence of Zen, incense culture also spread among samurai—not in the form of kneaded incense, but rather in the appreciation of a single fragrant wood, such as agarwood.
-This simpler style resonated with the samurai spirit and later evolved into the art of Kōdō (the Way of Incense).
+Under Zen influence, incense culture spread among samurai—not as kneaded incense, but as the appreciation of a single fragrant wood such as agarwood.
+This simpler style resonated with the samurai spirit and later evolved into the art of kōdō (the Way of Incense).

 Popular Incense in the Kamakura Period

-During the reign of the 8th shogun, Ashikaga Yoshimasa, cultural investments were made in literature, art, architecture, and more, leading to great developments.
+During the reign of the 8th shogun, Ashikaga Yoshimasa, cultural investments were made in literature, art, and architecture, leading to great developments.

-From the late Kamakura to mid-Muromachi periods, a game called “Tōkō,” where participants distinguished different fragrances of fragrant wood, became popular among nobles, samurai, and wealthy commoners.
-This practice laid the foundation for the incense arts of “Monkō” and “Kumikō.”
+Incense also evolved significantly.
+From the late Kamakura to mid-Muromachi periods, a game called Tōkō, where participants distinguished different fragrances of fragrant wood, became popular among nobles, samurai, and wealthy commoners.
+This practice laid the foundation for the incense arts of Monkō and Kumikō.

-In the later Muromachi period, two key figures emerged—Sanjonishi Sanetaka and Shino Soshin—who are considered the founders of modern Kōdō.
-The schools they established are now the two major incense schools: Oie-ryū and Shino-ryū.
+In the later Muromachi period, two key figures—Sanjonishi Sanetaka and Shino Sōshin—are considered the founders of modern kōdō.
+Their schools are now the two major traditions: Oie-ryū and Shino-ryū.

 Popular Incense in the Muromachi Period